 Mind your ears, as these would make easy pickings for an aggressive Titan Trigger fish in attack mode.

 These brave little creatures will attack and hassle other sea creatures (plus scuba divers and snorkelers) that are much bigger than themselves.
 As we clearly were.

-What are the signs that a Titan Trigerfish is going to attack?
+What are the signs that a Titan Triggerfish is going to attack?

-Titan Trigger fish don't usually bite in the first instance.
-There are normally the following stages of aggression, which will get increasingly more aggressive if the warnings are not heeded:
+Titan Trigger fish don’t usually bite in the first instance.
+But you will know when they might bite, as there are normally the following stages of aggression, which will get increasingly more aggressive if the warnings are not heeded: